You can only apply for a parking permit for the home you live in. Permits help you park closer to your home during the day.

 Some big events, like the Tattoo, need to suspend parking to ensure safe public access.
-If a large number of parking places are out of use, permit holders will be allowed to park free of charge in public parking places for a period of time.
-You will receive a letter with details if this is the case.
-Do not assume this will be the case as you may receive a parking ticket.
+If a large number of parking places are out of use, permit holders may be allowed to park free of charge in public parking places for a period of time.
+You will receive an email with details if this is the case.
+Do not assume this will happen as you may receive a parking ticket.

 Changing your vehicle

 You can only apply online once.
 You must contact us using the details below if you require further changes in the future.

-If you replace your car permanently, you need to apply online and return your old permit to us.
+If you replace your car permanently, you need to apply online.
 You cannot park your new vehicle until we have approved your request.

-If you sell your car or move out of a controlled area, you must cancel your permit online and return it to us.
-We will refund unused days, less a £10 admin charge.
+If you sell your car or move out of a controlled area, you must cancel your permit online.
+We will refund you your unused time, less a £10 admin charge.
 You may receive a parking ticket if you continue to use a parking permit after you have moved out of the area.

-If you move within the same zone or area, you can amend your address details online and keep your current permit.
+If you move within the same zone or area, you can amend your address details online and keep your virtual permit.

 However, you may need to cancel your existing permit online and apply for a new one.

-If you return your permit, we will refund you your unused time from the date this is approved, less a £10 admin charge.
+If you cancel your permit, we will refund you your unused time from the date this is approved, less a £10 admin charge.
 We can refund direct to your bank account if you provide us with the account name, number and sort code.

 Your permit doesn't allow you to park